TahirRiaz/terralense-example-eval/dynamic-blocks/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve the nested for expressions and track the transformed data structure.
+**Expected Resolution**: Terralens should resolve the nested for expressions and track the transformed data structure.

 ## Common Patterns